deadlymustard/kevin-gilbert-wiffleball/README.md

 Run `firebase login` and login to the correct project.

-Run `firebase use kevin-gilbert-wiffleball-<env>` to switch to the environment you'd like to deploy to.
+Run `firebase use <dev|production>` to switch to the environment you'd like to deploy to.

+Run `npm run dev:build:ssr` to build the site/server.

+Run `cd functions` to navigate to the directory.

+Run `npm run build` to build the functions.

-Run `ng deploy` to deploy the code.
+Finally, run `firebase deploy` to deploy all the functions/hosting.

 ## Viewing Logs